GiovanniCarpigiani/HTML-and-CSS-Module/README.md

 $ cd - html-and-css-module
 $ code .
 ```
 You should be good to go!
-To navegate at the repository, access `localhost/html-and-css-module.html`
+To navigate at the repository, access `localhost/html-and-css-module.html`